plangrid/react-file-viewer/README.md

 ### To start demo app

-`make start` will start the demo app served by webpack-dev-server
+`yarn start` will start the demo app served by webpack-dev-server

 ### Testing